MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 1. In the left navigation select **Universe**.
 2. Select **Add an element**.
 3. In the **Create element** pane, enter a search term and select a result from the list.
-If you choose a verified element (the list item shows a green check mark), it'll auto-populate the remaining fields but you can change them if needed.
+If you choose a verified entity (the list item shows a green check mark), it'll auto-populate the **Type** and **Website** fields.
 4. If you have already created elements, you can choose an element this competes with.
 5. To save your element, select **Create**

+> [!TIP]
+> We recommend using verified entities in your elements because this allows the system to generate insights with higher accuracy and relevance which leads to better quality in general.
+If the topic that matters to you isn't available as verified entity, you can choose a custom entity and its type and website manually.

 ### Change the name of the universe